Covid Vaccination Clinics

 The Moderna vaccine has also been approved for use however we do not expect to receive this.

-Please let us know that you would like to decline vaccination - we will record this on your notes and will not then invite you again.
+If you wish to DECLINE vaccination, please let us know - we will record this on your notes and will not then invite you again.

 I can't get to the surgery, can I have vaccination at home?

-If we do not have you recorded as housebound we would ask you to attend a surgery-based clinic for vaccination.
+If we do not have you recorded as housebound we would advise you to attend a local walk-in clinic for vaccination.